Surviving after a stroke - it's not a solo journey

 It’s the beginning of a new life for you, and for your loved ones too.
 Stroke Recovery Canada® is a national service that offers support, education and community programs for stroke survivors.

-In the COVID-era, we've all felt the challenge of uncertain change.
+Given what COVID wrought, we've all felt the challenge of uncertain change.
 Add a stroke into the mix, and your 'after stroke' life may feel even stranger and less familiar.
 You may find yourself needing to access physical therapy or speech recovery programs, and or looking for peer support stroke survivors like you.

 One impact that doesn't get much airplay is possible incontinence.